 That is why we are proud to announce the Taylor & Ring Victim Advocate Scholarship.
 This annual award will be given to a student interested in pursuing the study of law with a specific goal of helping survivors of sexual assault, rape, child abuse, or sexual harassment in the workplace.
 The successful candidate needs to be currently enrolled in, or will be enrolled in, an accredited college or university or law school for the upcoming academic year.
 The scholarship can be paid directly to the student’s college or law school at his or her request, if necessary.

-Taylor & Ring is excited to announce that Olivia Horton is the winner of the 2020 Taylor & Ring Annual Victim Advocate Scholarship!
-We invite you to learn more about Olivia’s advocacy here.
+Taylor & Ring is excited to announce that Dylan Marks is the winner of the 2022 Taylor & Ring Annual Victim Advocate Scholarship!
+Dylan is a 2L at the University of California, Davis School of Law who is pursuing a degree so he can continue the public interest work he loves so much.
+We invite you to read more about Dylan.

-Congratulations, Olivia; all of us here at Taylor & Ring are thankful for your continued advocacy on behalf of victims and wish you the best in your legal career!
+Congratulations, Dylan; all of us here at Taylor & Ring are thankful for your continued advocacy on behalf of victims and wish you the best in your legal career!